sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerTagUsage.md

   * TagName (System.String) The name of the Tag.

   * TagRestrictedApplicationGroups (System.Int32) The number of application groups that have this tag restriction and that are visible to the calling delegated administrator.

+  * TagRestrictedAutoscale (System.Int32) The number of desktop groups that have this tag restriction

   * TagRestrictedEntitlementPolicyRules (System.Int32) The number of desktop rules in the site's entitlement policy that have this tag restriction and that are visible to the calling delegated administrator.